kushalsai20/Cognizance2020/README.md

 - sets
 - repetitions
 - exercises undertaken
-- intensity (weights used)
+- intensity (weights used).
-- frequency of sessions
+- frequency of sessions.
 - rest between sets.

 If you vary your resistance training program through the number of repetitions and sets performed, exercises undertaken and weights used, you will maintain any strength gains you make.